Use This Simple Computer Tip to Save Time Using the Internet

-That’s because the page in the example is for my subscribers only, and so is an “unlisted number” (so to speak) which isn’t listed in Google or any other search engines, just like an unlisted number isn’t found in the phone book.
+That’s because the page in the example is for my subscribers only, and so is an “unlisted number” (so to speak), which isn’t listed in Google or any other search engines, just like an unlisted number isn’t in the phone book.
 Make sense?
 So how do you “directly dial the number” of a web page you know?
 Simple.
 In your web browser window (a web browser is a program you use to look at web pages, such as Safari, Mozilla Firefox, Google Chrome, or Internet Explorer), at the top of the window, you should generally see a bar with the address of the website you are currently viewing.

 So if you are on Amazon, you’d see

 or if you’re using Google, you’d see:

 etc. In most cases, you’d see something longer, but it will always begin with the “domain name” of the website.

-That bar where you see the site’s address is called the location bar, or the address bar.
-All you need to do to go to a website you know the address of, whether it’s a public page a private page, is to click ONCE on the address you see in that bar, and typically this will “highlight” that address.
-You can then either hit the delete or backspace key on your keyboard to clear it, or usually, you can start typing, and everything highlighted in blue will be replaced by what you’re ordering.
-So if you wanted to go to Facebook, you could type:
+That bar where you see the site’s address is called the location or address bar.
+All you need to do to go to a website you know the address of, whether it’s a public or private page, is to click ONCE on the address you see in that bar, and typically, this will “highlight” that address.
+You can then hit the delete or backspace key on your keyboard to clear it, or you can usually start typing, and everything highlighted in blue will be replaced by what you’re ordering.
+So, if you wanted to go to Facebook, you could type:

-into that address bar and press Enter or Return on your keyboard, and it would take you directly there.
+press Enter or Return on your keyboard into that address bar, which will take you directly there.

 You could also type

-facebook.com, which would work too because the first part is almost always optional.
+facebook.com, which would work because the first part is almost always optional.

 Worth Godwin is a computer coach with over 15 years of experience helping computer users of all levels and has also worked for many years “in the trenches” as a hardware and software tech, solving real-world computer problems.